 So far, so good!

-Next, he needs to use a local anesthetic called Citanest Plain - it doesn't have any adrenalin in it, and it is neutral acidity.
-He should just put a couple of drops in there first, then wait another 3 minutes.
+Next, he needs to use a local anesthetic called Citanest Plain - it doesn't have any adrenalin in it, and it is neutral on the acidity scale, with a pH of close to 7.
+Nearly all other dental anesthetics are acidic - it's like injecting lemon juice!
+OUCH!.
+Your dentist should just put a couple of drops of the Citanest Plain in there first, then wait another 3 minutes.

 Then he should VERY SLOWLY add the rest of the Citanest Plain.
 If this is done very slowly, over about 4 minutes, you shouldn't feel a thing.

 Now you need to wait 2 minutes while the gum goes numb.
-The Citanest works very quickly, but it doesn't last long, so the dentist has to add a second shot, but this time with a different, longer lasting anesthetic.
+The Citanest works very quickly, producing a rapid and profound numbness in the area, but it doesn't last long, so the dentist has to add a second shot, but this time with a different, longer lasting anesthetic.

 Over the next 5 minutes the tooth will get extremely numb.
 When I use this technique, which I learned from Dr. Kit Weathers, I can't remember the last time a patient felt any discomfort.

 If you've been adding up all the minutes in that list, you'll see that it can take about 15 minutes all up just to get the tooth numb!
 That's a lot of time in a busy dental office.
 What are the advantages to doing it that way?

 For all the above reasons, the actual dental treatment is much less stressful for everyone in the room!
 I believe it makes sense to invest that extra 15 minutes right at the start of the appointment.

 So which dental anesthetic should the dentist use?